swillinger/knapsack/docs/patterns-overview.md

 };
 ```

-See [Simple Example](https://github.com/basaltinc/bedrock/tree/develop/examples/simple) for further examples on setting up, configuring, and including patterns in Bedrock.
+See [Simple Example](https://github.com/basaltinc/knapsack/tree/develop/examples/simple) for further examples on setting up, configuring, and including patterns in Knapsack.